-SUBPART 32.4 - ADVANCE PAYMENTS FOR NON-COMMERCIAL ITEMS
+SUBPART 32.4 - ADVANCE PAYMENTS FOR NON-COMMERCIAL ITEMS (Revised March 29, 2016 through PROCLTR 16-06)

-- (e)(1) The approval authority is the DLA Acquisition Director. - (2) For DLA managed items the DLA Acquisition Director shall coordinate with the DLA Comptroller before advance payment authorization. - (3) DLRs shall coordinate with the respective financing and requirement offices and systems at the Military Services sites.
+(e)(1) The approval authority is the DLA Acquisition Director.

+(2) For DLA managed items the DLA Acquisition Director shall coordinate with the DLA Comptroller before advance payment authorization.

+(3) DLRs shall coordinate with the respective financing and requirement offices and systems at the Military Services sites.